edom/work/edom.github.io/physics.md

                                                     - But we can say that it's *implausible*.
                                                         - Why?
 How?
                                                         - What if there is really a teapot-shaped space rock orbiting the sun?
+                                                - How do you prove that two people have never met before?
+                                                - How to prove libel?
+                                                    - Suppose:
+                                                        - X did rape Y.
+                                                        - Y claims that X raped Y, but can't prove it.
+                                                    - Then can X countersue Y with libel?
                                             - If you claim that God exists, you have to prove it.
                                             - If you claim that God doesn't exist, you also have to prove it.
                                             - If you don't claim that God exists or not, then you don't have to prove anything.